uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     - about schizophrenia in relation to the workplace and employer
     - workplace rights
   - `social_life`:
-    - challenges schizophrenia causes for social life
+    - challenges Schizophrenia causes for social life
     - how Psychotherapy can help
     - impact on social life for caregivers
   - `social_life`: